-Your mind catches, almost shorts out.
+Your mind catches, and almost shorts out.

 Time slows down; you realize you’re in uncharted territory.

-You know that your reaction is important…but what are you supposed to do?
+Pausing, you know that your reaction is important…but what are you supposed to do?

-Parents or caregivers are given the necessary tools to diffuse the bad behaviors, and encourage positive ones.
+You are given the necessary tools to diffuse the bad behaviors, and encourage positive ones.

 Now, this is not something to ignore and hope it goes away.
 Nor is it something to indulge and give in to, in a miserable attempt to restore peace.